rhit-qin13/Aliens/README.md

 ![Screenshot 2023-06-29 at 12 37 35 PM](https://github.com/rhit-qin13/Crimson-Calm/assets/25805336/d4cd2110-b9b3-4adf-bd23-ff9cf1c95fd3)

 * The team was updating the sprint burndown chart on daily basis.
+*
+## Daily Scrum Meetings:
+Monday 06/26 First Daily Scrum Meeting
+Team reviewed our sprint backlogs; dicussed the impediments;
+Bill: Nothing done yet.
+Plan to start building home page html and css.
+Impediment: Had problem on how to correctly connect to the backend, solved by Sam's assistance.

+Sam:
+Nothing done yet.
+Plan to work on homepage backend.
+Impediment: Had some Github merge and permission issue.

+Kamsi:
+Nothign done yet.
+Plan to finish all installation by the end of the day.
+Impediment: Had problem on installing the environment.

+Tuesday 06/27
+Team reviewed our sprint backlogs; dicussed the impediments; Updated Burndown chart.
+Bill: Done half of the home page building, html is completed, working on css.
+Plan to finish the homepage by tonight.
+No impediments

+Sam: done the backend data structure, no impediment, plan to finish the homepage backend tonight and host.
+Kamsi: had environment ready, had problem using angular bc first time using it, plan to learn more typescript syntax to help.

+Wednesday 06/28
+We revised our product and sprint backlogs based on feedback;
+We reviewed our product and sprint backlogs.
+We arranged the tasks for each one of us; we dicussed the impediments;
+we updated our newest progress and talked about what we done.
+Bill: Had conflicts on re-estimating story points and re-ording them base on feedback.
+Plan to finish the mood selector page that night.
+Sam: Had disagreement about story points(problem solved at the end), Bill thinks online-meditation is the first priority and should be done first but Sam thinks it's too big to be done for the first sprint.
+So that we decided to have home page done first(which was one part of the online-meditation and we broke it down)
+Plan to do backend of contactUs page.
+Kamsi:
+Had some obstacles learning angular framework.
+Spend extra time.
+Plan to write the javascript of mood selection page.

+Thursday 06/29
+We reviewed our product and sprint backlogs.
+We arranged the tasks for each one of us; we dicussed the impediments;
+we updated our newest progress and talked about what we done.
+Bill: done the mood selection page html and css.
+Plan to work on the seleting functionality.
+No impediments.
+Sam:done all the backend and have hosting ready.
+Plan to work on meditation page backend.
+No impediments.
+Kamsi: Learned about Typescrip.
+Plan to work on writing Js code with Bill.
+No impediments.

 ## Sprint Retrspective:
 What is going well?